 Until 2003, Salzburg was number three in terms of foreign workers shares in the employment.
 This changed in 2004, when Tyrol, a region with an important tourism sector, moved up one rank, as seasonal workers are increasingly coming from abroad.
-Since then, the situation of Salzburg and Tyrol converged with a foreign worker share of 16.2% for both in 2010.
+Since then, the situation of Salzburg and Tyrol converged with a foreign worker share of 17.1% for both in 2011.
 In 2004, particularly Germans started to move in, taking advantage of free mobility of labour within the EU in view of the depressed labour market at home.
-At the bottom end of foreign worker intake are Styria (8.5% foreign worker share in 2010) and Carinthia (9%) in the South of Austria.
+But also Burgenland is quickly joining the upper ranks of foreign employment as citizens of neighbouring Hungary and Slovakia are increasingly working in this easternmost province.
+At the bottom end of foreign worker intake are Styria (9.4% foreign worker share in 2011) and Carinthia (9.7%) in the South of Austria.

-Thus, the rank order was affected by a differing regional mix of temporary workers and settlers, and the regionally differing propensity to grant citizenship to foreigners (Figure 27).
+Thus, the rank order was affected by a differing regional mix of temporary workers and settlers, and the regionally differing propensity to take up citizenship (Fehler!
+Verweisquelle konnte nicht gefunden werden.).

 The distribution of foreign workers across Austria is unequal.
-In Vienna alone we find 33% of all foreign workers, a further 14% are employed in Lower Austria and 13.5% in Upper Austria.
-60% of all foreign workers in Austria are working in these 3 regions in 2010.
-(Figure 28 and Table 26)
+In Vienna alone we find 33% of all foreign workers, a further 14% are employed in Lower Austria and 13% in Upper Austria.
+60% of all foreign workers in Austria were working in these 3 regions in 2011.
+(Figure 34 and Table 29)

-Figure 28: Regional distribution of foreign labour in Austria (total foreign employment = 100): 2000-2010
+Figure 34: Regional distribution of foreign labour in Austria (total foreign employment = 100): 2000-2011